Table of Contents

 Is Yoga Right for You?

-It can be difficult or risky to practise some styles of yoga, poses, or breathing exercises if you have a medical condition or a recent injury.
-Generally, you can practise safely with modifications or alternatives, and there are particular yoga therapy solutions for many common complaints.
+Some styles of yoga, poses, or breathing exercises may be hard or dangerous to practise if you have a medical condition or recent injury.
+As a rule, you can practise undangerously with adjustments or substitutions, and there are specific yoga therapy answers for a lot of frequent complaints.

-Before starting yoga, we advise speaking with a doctor or other trained health care provider if you are recuperating from an injury or are not feeling well.
+Prior to beginning yoga, we recommend consulting a physician or other trained health care professional if you are recovering from an injury or are otherwise in ill health.

 The advantages of consistently practising yoga are numerous, ranging from enhancing flexibility and strength to assisting with stress management.
 However, the particular advantages you encounter will vary depending on the style of yoga you practise.
 The following are a few well acknowledged health advantages of yoga: